nkpe/Personal_Portfolio/README.md

 <!-- explains what the project does and the value that it provides to its users. -->
 [Project hosting link](https://nkpe.github.io/Personal_Portfolio/index.html "Project hosted on Github Pages")

 The purpose of this website is to showcase myself and my work to potential employers and recruiters.
+The users of this website will be looking at my skills and abilities.
+I have included and about page as an overview of myself and my achievements, along with a portfolio page so users can see examples of my work.
+A contact page allows any users to get in touch with me should they have any queries.

 # UX